ISE-FIZKarlsruhe/iconclass/iconclass_extraction/README.md

 1. Load texts containing iconclass codes and store them batchwise in text files.
 Within each file, the texts are separated by empty lines.
-To do so, adjust and run the [TBD] script.
+To do so, run the script `extract_text_to_annotate.py`.
+If the source file format deviates from .nt, you might have to implement a custom load method.

 2. Annotate the created text file using
    [this tool](https://tecoholic.github.io/ner-annotator/).